What is “Managed by your organization”?

 “Manage by your organization” is a feature on Google Chrome that allows system administrators to manage browsers for users within their organization or company.
 This is often used on company-issued computers that use Google Chrome as the default browser.

-This software will automatically remove all traces of viruses, malware, & spyware from your computer.
+This internet security tool will automatically remove all traces of viruses, malware, & spyware from your computer.
 Fix PC issues and remove viruses now in 3 easy steps:

 - Download TotalAV’s Malware Removal Tool rated Excellent on TrustPilot.com.